 Inman E. Page Library serves as the primary educational resource center of Lincoln University, supporting the curricular and research needs of the institution through the development of pertinent library collections and the provision of services designed to facilitate access to information.
 The 80,000 square foot facility has a seating capacity of approximately 450, contains over 270,000 volumes, 66 paper periodical titles and 190 serial microform titles.
 The library has been designed to accommodate computers and laptops (including wireless), fiber optics, and Internet access.
 Laptops are available for checkout to students, faculty, and staff.
 The Library has more than 40 desktop computers for student use.
-Private and group study rooms are available for student, faculty and staff use.
-Two computer classrooms are available for faculty, staff, students and community patrons upon availability.
+Private and group study rooms are available for faculty, staff, students and community patrons upon availability.
 Priority will be given to academic requests.
 Photocopying equipment is available.